Don Wilson (announcer): Career

 Though best known for his comedy work with Benny, Wilson had a background as a sportscaster, covering the opening of the 1932 Summer Olympics as well as college football games for NBC Radio.
 He appeared in two Broadway shows in the 1930s: The Passionate Pilgrim, which opened October 19, 1932, and The First Legion, which opened October 1, 1934.
 Wilson first worked with Benny on the broadcast of April 6, 1934, concurrent with a short stint as announcer on George Gershwin's series, Music by Gershwin.
 At 6 ft and 300 lb, Wilson possessed a resonant voice, a deep belly laugh, and a plump figure, all of which would become important parts of his character with Benny.
 Though Wilson's primary function as announcer was to read the opening and the commercial pitches – notably for Jell-O, Grape-Nuts, and Lucky Strike – his importance to the program was serving as both feed and foil to Jack and other cast members.
 A recurring goal was his effort to get the Sportsmen Quartet singing commercials approved by Benny.

 On radio in particular, Wilson's girth could be exploited, both in jokes by Benny and in audio gags, such as the amount of time it took a railroad porter to brush the soot off of Don following a train trip, or to measure charging him by the pound.

 Wilson rarely flubbed his lines.
 His most famous incident occurred on the January 8, 1950 broadcast.
-The script called for him to refer to columnist Drew Pearson, but Wilson read the name as "Drear Pewson".
+The script called for him to refer to columnist Drew Pearson, but Wilson read the name as "Drear Pooson".
 Later on in the broadcast, during a murder-mystery skit, Frank Nelson was instructed – without Jack Benny's knowledge – to take advantage of the situation.
 Benny asked Nelson, "Pardon me, are you the doorman?" and Nelson, in his customary sarcastic manner, came back with: "Well who do you think I am, Drear Pewson?," to sustained laughter and applause.

 Wilson also served stints as announcer for radio comedy or variety shows starring Alan Young, Bing Crosby, Ginny Simms, and Fanny Brice's comedy hit Baby Snooks.
 In 1946, Don Wilson was a regular on the daytime comedy Glamour Manor, opposite former Jack Benny Program regular Kenny Baker.